muvvalasairamakrishna/flower-classification/README.md

 # flower-classification
-This is a Machine Learning model built using TensorFlow frame work.
+This is a Machine Learning model built using TensorFlow frame work.  return
 \nConvolutional Neural Network(CNN) algorithm is used for image classification.
 \nCNN is built using sequential class of Keras.
 \nHere it takes an iput of image from local library or Webcam.